Harris Insurance Agency, Inc.

-Harris Insurance Agency proudly serves insurance solutions to Southeastern Kentucky and Northeast Tennessee clients from our offices in Harlan and Johnson City.
-For more than 87 years, we’ve been grateful to have the opportunity to protect the local individuals and businesses of our community with quality insurance solutions, trusted advice, and unmatched service.
-Our clients are our neighbors, and we are excited to get to know you to help ease your mind in times of need.
+Harris Insurance Agency provides insurance solutions to clients in Southeast Kentucky and Northeast Tennessee from our offices in Harlan, KY and Johnson City, TN.
+For more than 88 years, we’ve been grateful to have the opportunity to protect the local individuals and businesses of our community with quality insurance solutions, trusted advice, and unmatched service.
+We are proudly still locally owned, meaning that our clients are our neighbors, and we are always excited to get to know you and help ease your mind in times of need.

 Get Your Insurance Quote

 As an independent agency, we are here to help you find the right coverage.

 Here’s what sets us apart when it comes to serving your insurance needs.

 We’re happy to get you the insurance coverage you need at a price you can afford.

 Whenever you call us, you’re immediately talking to an experienced, licensed agent.